 Chapman Center - The multipurpose building opened in 1985 and houses classrooms, offices, lounges, work and storage rooms, and an auditorium that is adaptable for worship, concerts, basketball, volleyball, and banquets.
-Access to the Chapman Center is available to students from 7:30 am until 9:00 pm on most weekdays.
-All classroom doors lock at 5:00 pm.
-The Chapman Center is open on weekends for previously scheduled and approved events.
+Access to the Chapman Center is available to students from 7:30 am until 11:00 pm on most weekdays; however, classroom doors lock at 5:00 pm.
+The Chapman Center is available on weekends only for previously scheduled and approved events.
 Building use is scheduled via the online facilities request form located within the my.JohnsonU.edu portal.